faranalytics/dialog/README.md

 ## Architecture

-Dialog favors simplicity and accessibility over feature richness.
-Its architecture should meet all the requirements of a typical VoIP-Agent application where many users interact with a set of Agents.
-Although Dialog doesn't presently support concepts like "rooms", the simplicity and extensibility of its architecture should lend to even more advanced implementations.

-An important characteristic of Dialog participants is they exhibit isolated state — modules exchange objects but never share references.
-For example, a VoIP participant may emit an `Metadata` object that contains information about a given incoming call that is consumed by other participants; however,

 ### Concepts

 #### Participant

 Each component of a Dialog orchestration, including the User(s), the Agent and its LLM, the STT model, the TTS model, and the VoIP implementation, is a _participant_.

 #### User

 A `User` is typically the human(s) who initiated or answered the phone call.
 A `User` may also be another LLM.

 #### Agent

 The `Agent` participant is essential to assembling the external LLM, the `VoIP`, `STT`, and `TTS` implementations into a working whole.
 Dialog, as the _orchestration layer_, does not provide a concrete `Agent` implementation.
 Instead you are provided with an interface and abstract class that you can implement or subclass with your custom special tool calling logic.
 For example, an `Agent` will decide when to transfer a call; if the LLM determines the `User` intent is to be transferred, the `Agent` can carry out this intent by calling the `VoIP.transferTo` method.

 #### STT

 The `STT` participant transcribes the `User` speech into text.
 The `STT` emits utterance and VAD events that may be consumed by the `Agent`.

+### Overview

+Dialog favors simplicity and accessibility over feature richness.
+Its architecture should meet all the requirements of a typical VoIP-Agent application where many users interact with a set of Agents.
+Although Dialog doesn't presently support concepts like "rooms", the simplicity and extensibility of its architecture should lend to even more advanced implementations.

+#### State

+Each participant in a Dialog orchestration must maintain its own state.
+Participants may emit messages and consume the messages of other participants and they may hold references to each other; however the mutation of an object held by one participant should _never_ directly mutate the state of an object held by another participant.
+An important characteristic of Dialog participants is they exhibit isolated state — modules exchange objects but never share references.
+For example, a VoIP participant may emit a `Metadata` object that contains information about a given incoming call that is consumed by other participants; however, _a subsequent mutation in the `VoIP`'s `Metadata` must not mutate the `Metadata` in another participant._

 ## Implementations

 Dialog provides example [implementations](https://github.com/faranalytics/dialog/tree/main/src/implementations) for each of the artifacts that comprise a VoIP Agent application.
 You can use an packages implementation as-is, subclass it, or implement one of the provided participant [interfaces](https://github.com/faranalytics/dialog/tree/main/src/interfaces).

 ### VoIP